|

 Equations of Circles

-Analytical geometry is a branch of mathematics that combines geometry and algebra.
-It allows for the analysis of geometric figures through coordinate systems and equations.
-This article focuses on the equations of lines and circles, two fundamental elements in the study of analytical geometry.
+Analytic geometry is a branch of mathematics that combines geometry and algebra.
+It allows for analyzing geometric figures through coordinate systems and equations.
+This article focuses on the equations of lines and circles, two fundamental elements in the study of analytic geometry.
 We will explore how to define these figures, calculate their equations, and use them in various mathematical contexts.

 Equations of Lines